royhobbstn/geojson-dijkstra/README.md

 ```
 const fs = require('fs');
-const { Graph, CoordinateLookup, buildEdgeIdList, buildGeoJsonPath } = require('geojson-dijkstra');
+const { Graph, CoordinateLookup, buildGeoJsonPath, buildEdgeIdList } = require('geojson-dijkstra');

-// load your geoJson file
-const geojson = JSON.parse(fs.readFileSync('./full_network.geojson'));
+const geojson = JSON.parse(fs.readFileSync('./networks/test.geojson'));

-// add a _cost field (to signify the weight of an edge)
-// add an _id field (to uniquely identify each edge)
-geojson.features.forEach(feat => {
-  feat.properties._cost = feat.properties.MILES;
-  feat.properties._id = feat.properties.ID;
-});

-// create a new object which will hold the network graph
 const graph = new Graph(geojson);

-// initialize a coordinate lookup service (optional)
+// create a coordinate lookup to be able to input arbitrary coordinate pairs
-// if you don't use the lookup service, you'll have to make sure that
-// your start and end points correspond exactly to line segment
-// endpoints in your geoJson file (down to the last decimal)
+// and return the nearest coordinates in the network
 const lookup = new CoordinateLookup(graph);

-// use the lookup to find the closest network nodes to your input coordinates
-const startOfPath = lookup.getClosestNetworkPt(-120.868893, 39.500155);
+const coords1 = lookup.getClosestNetworkPt(-101.359, 43.341);
-const endOfPath = lookup.getClosestNetworkPt(-120.658215, 35.299585);
+const coords2 = lookup.getClosestNetworkPt(-91.669, 40.195);

-// define heuristic for A* (optional)
+// create a finder, in which you may specify your A* heuristic (optional)
-const heuristic = function(fromCoords, toCoords) {
-  // todo
-};
+// and add extra attributes to the result object

-const finder = graph.createFinder({heuristic, outputFns: [buildEdgeIdList, buildGeoJsonPath]});
+const finder = graph.createFinder({ parseOutputFns: [buildGeoJsonPath, buildEdgeIdList] });

-// run an AStar Dijkstra using your start and end points
+// the result will contain a total_cost attribute,
+// as well as additional attributes you specified when creating a finder
-const path = finder.findPath(startOfPath, endOfPath);
+const result = finder.findPath(coords1, coords2);

-// example path output
-// {
-//  total_cost: 123.456,
-//  edge_list: [4, 5, 6, 9, 10, 23, 27],
-//  path: (a geojson linestring feature collection)
-// }

 ```

 ## Input GeoJSON

-Each geojson feature must contain an `_id` property (as a number) and a `_cost` property (as a number. can not be zero.).
+Each geojson feature's `properties` object must contain an `_id` attribute (as a number) and a `_cost` attribute (as a non-zero number).

 Additionally, the following properties can be used to customize: